llajas/soleless/README.md

 # Soleless Standalone

 Soleless Standalone is a Python-based script designed for migrating documents from Shoeboxed to Paperless.
 It connects to the Shoeboxed API to retrieve documents and uploads them to Paperless while also handling document metadata, including custom fields, tags, and correspondents.
-This script is meant for one-time use but could be containerized and automated for repeated migrations.
+This script is meant for one-time use as it does not maintain any form of state between runs.
+An OCI compliant 'Containerfile' is included for building a container image for use in a Docker or Kubernetes environment.
+An example of how this can deployed via Helm chart in a clustered environment can be found at [this link](https://github.com/llajas/homelab/tree/8ea2660d52f09c9b2ba33708b6e9e85718b91c7d/apps/soleless).

 ## Features
 - Fetches documents from Shoeboxed accounts.